-By enrolling in one of our 10 accredited online colleges for veterinary technicians, you can skip the many extra years of education required to become a veterinarian and start caring for animals within a year or two.
-Veterinary technicians go by a few different titles, such as “Veterinary Nurse” and “Veterinary Assistant,” and are responsible for assisting veterinarians so that animals receive the best care that humans can provide.
+Enroll in one of these 10 accredited online colleges for veterinary technicians, and you can skip the many extra years of education required to become a veterinarian.
+Instead, you can start caring for animals within a year or two.
+Veterinary technicians go by a few different titles, such as “Veterinary Nurse” and “Veterinary Assistant.”
+Whatever the title, you’re responsible for assisting veterinarians so that animals receive the best care.

-While working toward becoming a veterinary technician, you may find yourself taking classes such as Veterinary Anatomy and Physiology, Veterinary Parasitology, Veterinary Pharmacology, Canine and Feline Clinical Management, and Veterinary Office Management, to name only a few.
+While working toward becoming a veterinary technician in vet tech online programs, you may also find yourself taking classes such as Veterinary Parasitology and Veterinary Pharmacology.
+You may also take Canine and Feline Clinical Management and Veterinary Office Management, to name only a few.